Note

 Erase

-The credential provider may choose to use this command to erase the credentials from its cache.
-The input parameters are same as for Get command.
-There is no output return value needed.
-An Error may be returned.
+The credential provider can use this command to erase the credentials from its cache.
+The input parameters are the same as for the Get command.

 Store

-The credential provider may choose to use this command to store the credentials into its cache.
-The input parameters are same as for Get command.
-There is no output return value needed.
-An Error may be returned.
+The credential provider uses this command to store the credentials into its cache.
+The input parameters are the same as for the Get command.
+There's no output return value needed.
+An error might be returned.

 Local token cache and isRetry

-.
-Some providers may be getting the token from their local cache.
-Once the debugger resends the HTTP request with this token the server may return the 401 response again.
-This may be because the token has expired.
-Then the debugger will ask the credential provider for a new token and this time the isRetry=true.
-In such a case the provider should not use its cache, but retrieve a brand new token.
+For the initial request to the provider, the debugger sends the parameter isRetry=false.
+Some providers might get the token from their local cache.
+Once the debugger resends the HTTP request with this token, the server might return the 401 response again.
+This response might be because the token expired.
+Then the debugger asks the credential provider for a new token and this time with the parameter isRetry=true.
+In such a case, the provider shouldn't use its cache, but retrieve a brand new token.

 Interactive setting - authentication UI

-- "!sym prompts off" or "!sym quiet" commands.
-For more information, see !sym prompts.
+!sym prompts offor!sym quietcommands.
+For more information, see !sym prompts. - Use the

-- SymSetOptions function of imagehlp/dbghelp with SYMOPT_NO_PROMPTS flag.
+- Use the SymSetOptions function of imagehlp/dbghelp with SYMOPT_NO_PROMPTS flag.

-is set to TRUE, SymSrv will not display dialog boxes or pop-ups.
-If data is FALSE, SymSrv will display these graphical features when making connections.
+Use the SymbolServerSetOptions function to set up the silent (non-interactive) symbol server.
+If you set SSRVOPT_UNATTENDED to TRUE, SymSrv doesn't display dialog boxes or pop-ups.
+If you set the value to FALSE, SymSrv displays these graphical features when making connections.

-Some credential providers may display an authentication UI.
-If so, it should use the 'ParentHwnd' parameter so this UI would appear as a modal dialog to the main debugger window.
-Otherwise, the authentication UI may be hidden behind the main debugger window and the user may be given the impression that the debugger is "frozen".
+Some credential providers display an authentication UI.
+If so, they should use the ParentHwnd parameter so this UI appears as a modal dialog to the main debugger window.
+Otherwise, the authentication UI might be hidden behind the main debugger window and the user might think that the debugger isn't responding.

 Return value requirements

-The EXE or CMD/BAT script must return the username and password via the output stream as follows:
+The EXE or CMD/BAT script must return the username and password through the output stream as follows:

 username=aaa